Diary of a Man in Despair

-Diary of a Man in Despair (Tagebuch eines Verzweifelten) is a journal written by the German writer Friedrich Reck-Malleczewen during the 1930s and 1940s, expressing his passionate opposition to Adolf Hitler and Nazism.
+Diary of a Man in Despair (Tagebuch eines Verzweifelten) is a journal by the German writer Friedrich Reck-Malleczewen during the 1930s and 1940s, expressing his passionate opposition to Adolf Hitler and Nazism.
 It was originally published in 1947, but received little recognition.
 It has since been republished in English and has become regarded as a classic statement about Nazi Germany.
 The New York Times said the journal is stunning to read because, in it, invective achieves the level of art and hatred achieves a tragic grandeur.

 Text

 The journal contains thirty-nine entries covering the period from May 1936 to October 1944.
 The entries express Reck's passionate hatred of Adolf Hitler and the Nazis, whom Reck describes as "vicious apes."

 In one entry, Reck relates a meeting with Heinrich Himmler in 1934 at which Himmler asked Reck for information.
 Surprised at Himmler's request, Reck asked Himmler why the "Fouché of the Third Reich" (in reference to Joseph Fouché, the notorious French Minister of Police under Napoleon) needed information from him.
 Reck relates that Himmler clearly had no idea who Fouché was.

 Reck states that he had met Hitler a few times, and in the entry for 11 August 1936 he describes an occasion when Hitler had delivered a diatribe that had left Reck and his companions speechless.
 After Hitler had departed, one of Reck's companions opened a window to let some fresh air in and dispel the feeling of "oppression".
-It was as if the room had been contaminated by the "unclean essence of a monstrosity."
+It was as if the room had been contaminated by the "unclean essence of a monstrosity".

 In the entry for 11 August 1936, Reck describes how he once saw Hitler dining alone in a Munich restaurant, and expresses regret that he had not shot him dead when he had the chance.
 He regarded Hitler at the time as a character out of a comic strip, and refrained from shooting him, although he had a loaded revolver with him.
 The entry ends with a prescient description of how Hitler's end will come down upon him from every possible direction.